 HMRC require at least one individual or company to be registered with them as the official Scheme Administrator.
 Our view is that the entity that “owns” the pension arrangement should act as the official Scheme Administrator and so this would be the client (as they are able to appoint new advisers).
 We can act as joint Scheme Administrator if this is required as this can make filing returns with HMRC more efficient.

 Why a SSAS?

-In addition to the usual tax exemptions available for pension arrangements, SSASs can offer other benefits for entrepreneurial business owners including:
+In addition to the usual tax exemptions available for pension arrangements, a SSAS can offer other benefits for entrepreneurial business owners including:

-- Purchasing commercial property to be leased back to your business (or third party)
+- Commercial property can be bought and leased back to your business (or any third party)

 - Investing in your company by buying an equity stake

 - Can act as a consolidation retirement vehicle where fees are not dependent on fund size

 There are restrictions on transacting with you or your company - our consultants can advise you on these.

 Barnett Waddingham has managed SSASs for over 30 years and demonstrate commitment to the market place with one of the largest portfolio of SSAS schemes in the UK.
 We continue to set up new schemes and we are also being appointed to act for existing schemes, often where gaps have emerged in the service provided by the incumbent provider.